rblades/dhworkbook_master/docs/module-1/Exercises.md

 **For the remainder of the course, use your hist3814o repository as your scratch pad, your fail log, and your open notebook for showing your work across these modules**

-Here is an example 'fail log' as a model - [https://github.com/shawngraham/example-faillog-hist3814](https://github.com/shawngraham/example-faillog-hist3814).
-'Fail' is a pretty harsh word: I use it to point out that for everything that works perfectly, there's an awful lot of trial-and-error that happened first **upon which** our successes are built.
+Check out [my example 'fail log' as a model](https://github.com/shawngraham/example-faillog-hist3814).
+'Fail' is a pretty harsh word - I use it to point out that for everything that works perfectly, there's an awful lot of trial-and-error that happened first **upon which** our successes are built.
 We need to keep track of this!
 James Baker calls this, **[de-wizardification](https://cradledincaricature.com/2017/06/29/dewizardification/).**

-Some useful vocabulary when discussing git, github, and version control:
+Some useful vocabulary when discussing git, Github, and version control:

 + `repository` a single folder that holds all of the files and subfolders of your project
 + `commit` this means, 'take a snapshot of the current state of my repository'